-- Multiple-pass intelligent resource-constrained scheduling This intelligent resource leveling tool results in shorter project schedules than the single-pass resource leveling option provided in Microsoft Project and Primavera P6. - Mixed-mode scheduling Aurora provides both forward and backward scheduling, available on a task-by-task basis. - Schedule Rationale For each task, Aurora provides the rationale/explanation on why it was scheduled where it was scheduled, so it is easy to determine what changes could be made for a task to occur earlier. - Interface with other scheduling tools Since the benefits of scheduling are only a mouse click away, Aurora is designed to interface with Microsoft Project, Primavera P6, Artemis, TeamCenter and others.
-You do not have to change the way you work to receive the benefits of Aurora's scheduling engine. - 64-bit version can handle projects into the hundreds of thousands of tasks. - Ability to run how the client wants to run.
-Aurora can be run as a web-based application or a standalone application under Windows, Mac and Linux. - Supports more types of constraints beyond finish-to-start, start-to-start, finish-to-finish & start-to-finish, including: - physical space constraints, including taking into account the creation and elimination of the space during the project, - ergonomic constraints, - shift-based constraints, - resource Links graphically depict when resource availability is driving the start date. - Supports complex human classifications - E.g., occupation plus various skills and or certifications, and Aurora optimizes taking these into consideration. - The ability to leverage knowledge about resource constrained task placement during execution.
-That is, during execution tasks many times start and complete at different times than calculated during scheduling, therefore resources may become available for a task that was originally scheduled later but could be done now, Aurora understands the details of the schedule and finds these opportunities, thus shortenkng the execution and utilizing resources that otherwise would lie idle.
+- Can handle projects into the hundreds of thousands of tasks - Ability to run how the client wants to run.
+Aurora can be run as a web-based application or a standalone application under Windows, Mac and Linux. - Supports more types of constraints beyond finish-tostart, start-to-start, finish-to-finish & start-to-finish, including: - physical space constraints, including taking into account the creation and elimination of the space during the project, - ergonomic constraints, - shift-based constraints, - resource links graphically depict when resource availability is driving the start date. - Supports complex human classifications - E.g., occupation plus various skills and or certifications, and Aurora optimizes taking these into consideration. - The ability to leverage knowledge about resource constrained task placement during execution.
+That is, during execution tasks many times start and complete at different times than calculated during scheduling, therefore resources may become available for a task that was originally scheduled later but could be done now, Aurora understands the details of the schedule and finds these opportunities, thus shortening the execution and utilizing resources that otherwise would lie idle.
 Thus, Aurora determines in real time what is best to work on to minimize project execution time. - When performing Critical Chain: - Ability to take variability of tasks in a chain into account in buffer consumption.
-That is, if a chain consists of a series of low variability tasks at the beginning then a few high variability tasks at the end of the chain, standard buffer consumption reports could give an overly optimistic view of the situation.
+That is, if a chain consists of a series of low variability tasks at the beginning then a few high variability tasks at the end of the chain, standard buffer consumption

-• Ability to handle short-duration tasks, and update buffer reports on any timeframe (e.g., once every hour).
+- reports could give an overly optimistic view of the situation. - Ability to handle short-duration tasks, and update buffer reports on any timeframe (e.g., once every hour).